 PD organizations to connect and intersect online, on teleconferences, or in

 person at the Congresses.
 Eli is thrilled with the opportunity to meet the

 members of the community, to help build the WPC Legacy, and to watch as leading

-researchers, clinicians, and people with Parkinson's bring us closer to finding
+researchers, clinicians, people with Parkinson's and others work together to bring us closer to finding

 the cause(s) of Parkinson's and a cure for the disease.

 State University with a Bachelor's degree, and the School for International